 How to Prepare ELLs for Language Testing

 Each year ELLs take an annual language assessment.
-In many states this is WIDA ACCESS.
-I am not an advocate of extensive test preparation, but I do think that students should be exposed to the language of a test beforehand so that they are better prepared.
+In many states, this is WIDA ACCESS.
+I am not an advocate of extensive test preparation, but I think that students should be exposed to the language of a test beforehand to be better prepared.
 WIDA has some tips on how to prepare for the ACCESS assessment.
-Here are some additional ways to help student become familiar with the language and formatting of language testing thought the school year.
+Here are some additional ways to help students become familiar with the language and formatting of language testing thought the school year.

 Record Students Speaking

 You can use this program throughout the school year as a way for students to respond to speaking tasks.
-It is easy to fit this into the content that they are learning about, use as a warm up, or a center activity.
+It is easy to fit this into the content that they are learning about, and use it as a warm-up, or a center activity.

 Have Students Practice Typing

 Starting in 4th grade the writing portion of WIDA is taken on the computer.
 This means that students will need to be able to type their responses.
 They can use paper to plan their ideas, but will still need to type out their final responses.
 That is unless they have accommodations stating otherwise.
 Google Docs are a simple way for students to type out responses.
 If your school uses Google Classroom, it is an easy way to organize their responses.

 I use academic language task cards to easily expose students to academic language.
 This way I can make sure that an activity contains academic language that students need to be familiar with.
 Students can practice speaking and writing as they respond to the questions.